gantry/docs/pages/01.gantry5/01.basics/08.terminology/docs.md

 ### Atom

 An **Atom** is a type of **Particle** that does not render visually on the frontend.
-These allow you to add scripted pieces to your page in a modular fashion, such as adding custom scripting you want to have run at the end of the page load, or a Google Analytics script for traffic tracking.
+These allow you to add scripted pieces to your page in a modular fashion, such as adding custom JavaScript you want to have run at the end of the page load, or a Google Analytics script for traffic tracking.

-An **Atom** can be placed in your page's layout using a special **Non-Visual Particles** section in the **Layout Manager** and can be created in very much the same way as any standard particle.
+An **Atom** can be placed in your page's layout using a special **Atoms** section in the **Layout Manager** and can be created in very much the same way as any standard particle.

 <a href="../particles/particles#atoms" class="button"><i class="fa fa-fw fa-graduation-cap"></i> Learn More</a>